mimi030/task_management_system_django_next_v1/README.md

 The following features and improvements are planned for future updates in this repository:

 - **Add Timeline Schedule**: Implement a calendar view to display projects and tasks.
-- **Continuous Integration**: Set up CI to run tests and linting automatically.
+- **Optimize CI Pipeline**: Enhance existing automated testing and linting to improve code quality and robustness, with potential for future CD integration.
 - **Code Refactoring**: Improve code quality and structure.
 - **Expand Test Coverage**: Add more tests to ensure robustness.